AnikaTanzim/Bangla-Handwritten-Digit-Recognizer/README.md

 # Bangla-Handwritten-Digit-Recognizer

-There is a proposed model for Bangla handwritten digit recognition.
-Images of handwritten digits are taken as input.
-Logistic Regression and Deep Neural Network are used and making comparison of them, we can see Deep Neural Network Model gives better accuracy.
-We have used NumtaDB as dataset.
+Applying **logistic regression** and **Deep Neural network** for the **NumtaDB** dataset and build a multiclass classification model that can recognize `[0-9]` Bengali handwritten digits with different hyperparameter settings, we can see that Deep Neural Network Model gives better accuracy.

 **Dataset Link:** https://www.kaggle.com/BengaliAI/numta/